DEVOTIONALS

 may not say anything to us, but they may question the sincerity

 of our faith.
-At any rate, our actions (or inactions) will affect
+Consequently, our actions (or inactions) will affect

-their opinion of us, and our faith.
-If they cannot see that we are
+their opinion of us and our faith.
+If they can’t see that we are

-worshippers of Jesus, then they could quite possibly be thinking,
+worshippers of Jesus, then they could possibly be thinking,

 “Why should I believe what they say about their

 faith?
-In fact, I’m just as good as they are, and
+I’m just as good as they are, and maybe

 There is another reason we need to be trusted is our relationship

 with the Lord.
-When we are genuinely saved, God gives us spiritual
+When we receive salvation from God, He gives us

-gifts to use in serving Him.
-If we fail to use His gift to us, then we
+spiritual gifts to use in serving Him.
+If we fail to use His gift to us,

-may very well lose it, and God will give it to someone who has proven
+then we may lose it, and God will give it to someone who has proven

 We may only receive one spiritual gift until we prove we can be